 Two days after we visited Griffin, the landlord, he had the tree stump removed.
 That allowed the sidewalk to fall back into place.
 The city never had to help him.

 “People are very excited.
 I think everyone was ready for this to be done a long time ago,” Denton-Brown said.

-This problem is solved, but Denton-Brown still has questions about how his city government is operating.
+Despite the positive news, Denton-Brown still has questions about how his city government is operating.